Updated January 14, 2024

 Many cats have chronic problems with conjunctivitis (inflammation of the eye membranes).
 Often, the problem comes and goes.
-The eyes may be red, swollen, watery, crusty, or goopy.
+The symptoms of feline conjunctivitis in cats are red, swollen, watery, crusty, or goopy eyes.

-Causes include infection, congenital defects (small or absent tear ducts), facial conformation (Persian features), and scarring from previous infections.
+Causes include viral and/or bacterial infection, congenital defects (small or absent tear ducts), facial conformation (Persian features), and scarring from previous infections.
 Unlike humans, allergies are rarely involved–cats don’t get “hay fever.”
-The most common cause of conjunctivitis in cats is viral infection, usually with a Herpes virus.
+The most common cause of conjunctivitis in cats is a viral infection, usually with a herpesvirus, occasionally complicated with calicivirus.

-Herpes attacks the nerves, and is painful.
+Herpes attacks the nerves.
+It is quite painful.
 It usually causes quite a bit of redness and a watery discharge.
 It often attacks only one eye, producing a lopsided squint.
-Affected cats tend to be photophobic; that is, they squint against bright light, or try to avoid it altogether.
+Affected cats tend to be photophobic (sensitive to light).
+Tthey squint against the bright light, or avoid it altogether.

-Nearly all cats are exposed to the Herpes virus as kittens.
+Nearly all kittens are exposed to the herpes virus.
 For most cats, no further problems occur.
-However, Herpes is a sneaky virus, and likes to lie dormant until it gets a chance to get one up on the immune system.
-Because stress suppresses the immune system, cats under stress are particularly susceptible to recurrent Herpes flare-ups.
+However, herpes can lie dormant until it gets a chance to get one up on the immune system.
+Because stress suppresses the immune system, cats under stress are particularly susceptible to recurrent herpes flare-ups.

-Diet is also a factor in feline Herpes.
-Corn is deficient in the amino acid lysine; as dry foods have, over the years, replaced meat with corn gluten meal and other poor-quality ingredients.
+Diet is also a factor in feline herpes.
+Corn is deficient in the amino acid lysine.
+Dry cat foods have, over the years, replaced meat with corn gluten meal and other poor-quality ingredients.
 Moreover, heat processing makes what lysine is present less biovaailable.
 It seems that herpes flares have become more common over the years, possibly due to this functional lysine deficiency.
 Dry food is not good for cats for many reasons; this is just one more.
 Cats need a high protein, high moisture diet such as canned, homemade, or raw food.
 Long-term nutritional support with antioxidants, BioSuperfood, and other immune boosting supplements will also help prevent recurrences.

-Antibiotics are ineffective against viruses, so conventional medicine doesn’t have a good treatment for Herpes.
-Nevertheless most veterinarians use topical eye drops or eye ointment containing antibiotics as a treatment.
-Steroids may also be included in such topical products; they will reduce pain and inflammation, although there is a risk that the immune suppressing effects of steroids will inhibit healing.
+Antibiotics are ineffective against viruses, so conventional medicine doesn’t have a good treatment for herpes.
+Nevertheless, most veterinarians use topical eye drops or eye ointment containing antibiotics as a treatment.
+Steroids may also be included in such topical products.
+They will reduce pain and inflammation, but there is a risk that steroids will inhibit healing.

-Another surprisingly effective treatment is “Willard Water.”
+Another surprise treatment for conjunctivitis in cats is “Willard Water.”
 This is a catalyst that theoretically changes the molecular structure of water.
 It is usually available at health food stores.
 Follow the directions on the bottle to make up a gallon at a time.
 Use this as the only source of drinking water for your cat.
-The effects are not scientifically explainable, but they are usually immediate – within a day or two – and dramatic.
+The effects are not scientifically explainable.
+However, in my experience, they are usually immediate – within a day or two – and dramatic.

 Homeopathic remedies can also be very helpful for these kitties.
-A formula that I designed has proven to be exceptionally good helpful: Only Natural Pet Eye & Upper Respiratory Treatment Homeopathic Supplement Remedy Another one, designed for people but works well for cats, is called Aeura.
+A formula that I designed has proven to be exceptionally good helpful: Only Natural Pet Eye & Upper Respiratory Treatment Homeopathic Supplement Remedy (given by mouth).
+Another one, designed for people but works well for cats, is called Aeura.
 Make up a dosage bottle with one ounce spring water (preserved with 20% vodka if desired), and add few drops to fresh drinking water daily.

-Because herpes flare-ups are so commonly stress-related, stress management is an important part of treatment.
-Flower essences such as Spirit Essences are designed for this type of support.
+Because herpes flare-ups are so virtually always stress-related, stress management is an essential part of treatment.
+Flower essences such as Jackson Galaxy Solutions are designed for this type of support.
 Additionally, all cats benefit from Play Therapy and Indoor Enrichment.